neurodata/hyppo/README.md

 ### User installation

-The easiest way to install hyppo is using `pip`
+The easiest way to install hyppo is using `pip`.

 ```sh
 pip install hyppo
 ```

-To upgrade to a newer release use the `--upgrade` flag
+To upgrade to a newer release, use the `--upgrade` flag.

 ```sh
 pip install --upgrade hyppo